 Many people hear about LendKey through promotional offers at their local bank or credit union, but you can actually refinance using LendKey without an established banking arrangement.

-LendKey offers a variety of products: student loan refinancing, private student loans, and even personal loans.
+LendKey offers a variety of products: student loan refinancing, private student loans, and even home improvement loans.

 Should you refinance with LendKey?
 We’ll explain what the company offers, and whether it makes sense to pursue.

-- Student loan refinancing, private student loans, personal loans
+- Student loan refinancing, private student loans, home improvement loans

 - Low costs: No origination fees or application fees